maberdour/letsrace/docs/weekly-email.md

 # Weekly Email Digest – Functional Specification

 ## Overview
 A privacy-friendly weekly digest that emails LetsRace.cc visitors with upcoming youth cycling events filtered by their chosen regions, disciplines, and delivery day.

-The system lives entirely within existing LetsRace infrastructure (static site + Google Apps Script + Google Sheets).
+**Note:** This system has been migrated to AWS (Lambda, API Gateway, SES, S3).
+The old Google Apps Script implementation (`scripts/google-apps/WeeklyDigest.gs`) is deprecated.
+See `scripts/AWS/email-digest/README.md` for the current implementation.

 ## Components
 1. **Public signup page** (`pages/weekly-email.html`)